By default, you'll be using our scoring algorithm "v2.1". You can choose which algorithm you use under Scoring Algorithm in the course settings

 Weighting no longer "always enabled" – if your course is using scoring v2.1, you can go to the assignment settings and you'll see that you can turn on weighting.
 In the old scoring, v2.0 weighting was always enabled, with each section by default having a weight of 1.
 This meant that each section would count equally, no matter how few or many questions it had in it.

 Teacher feedback and edited responses (flag) fully override scores from student feedback – in the old scoring v2.0, feedback given by you (the teacher) would count equally as much as the feedback given by students.
 In scoring v2.1 feedback given by you, will be taken as the "right" score for that question if you've edited a response (resolved a flag).
-And will be taken as the "right" score for the whole hand-in if you've given teacher feedback.
+And will be taken as the "right" score for the whole submission if you've given teacher feedback.